‘Twilight’ Icon Kristen Stewart Strips Down For ‘V Magazine’

-Kristen Stewart is many years removed from her Twilight fame, but the actress has managed to stay relevant through her genre spanning film credits, a passion for love and life that has transcended traditional gender roles, and an honest, candid manner not shared by most of her contemporaries.
+Kristen Stewart is many years removed from her Twilight fame, but the actress has managed to stay relevant through her genre-spanning film credits, a passion for love and life that has transcended traditional gender roles, and an honest, candid manner not shared by most of her contemporaries.
 Now, Kristen bares her soul, and her chest, in a new interview with V Magazine, proving that she’s still as bold and as fresh as she ever has been.
 The new interview boasts deeper insight into Stewart’s life, starting with a V Magazine cover that emphasizes Kristen Stewart’s unique beauty.

 Personal Shopper Star Kristen Stewart Dresses Down For V Magazine